 A website’s technical implementation, or coding, is an important part of search engine optimization.
 For example: if the foundation of a new house is of poor quality then it’s harder to build a good house on top of it.
 The same goes for a website.

-One reason that many individuals and organizations are reluctant to start an SEO project is lack of knowledge.
+One reason that many individuals and organizations are reluctant to start an SEO project is a lack of knowledge.
 Some are even reluctant to approach an SEO Service firm for fear of being “ripped off” or misdirected about the search engine requirements of their website.
 It is always good to get as much knowledge about a topic before undertaking the project.
 We understand that there are many myths about search engine optimization (SEO).
 This article will clarify the ten most common search engine optimization myths and misconceptions.

 One of the biggest hurdles we face as website owners is understanding how search engines see our websites.
 This week, we’re looking to change that with the Beta Launch of our new Online SEO Analysis Tool.
 We have developed an online Search Engine Optimization Analysis tool that any website owner can use.
 The result is a high level summary of how your website scores in three key areas; Technical Score, Popularity Score and SEO Score.
 The SEO Analysis Tool then calculates your websites incoming and outgoing links and provide you with an Overall SEO score.
 The higher the score, the […]